rlopezherrero/GFTMasterBigDataUPV/exercise5_machine_learning/README.md

-# Exercise 3: Data Storage
+# Exercise 5: Machine Learning

 In this exercise you will explore the data and build a simple classifier.